Basement Conversion Cost

 Get Prices

-How Much Does it Cost to Convert a Basement?
+How Much Does a Basement Conversion Cost?

 The UK currently builds the smallest new homes in Europe; this is thought to be mainly because of the high cost of land with permission to build, which in turn is caused by a lack of space.
-But basement conversions can add another whole storey to every new home without requiring any more land, or even add multiple storeys if required.
+But a basement conversion can add another whole storey to every new home without requiring any more land, or even add multiple storeys if required.

 Adding a basement is a simple solution, and hardly a new idea, basements and cellars were common in most townhouses built in the 19th century, so what we are really seeing is a surge in popularity for a traditional idea.
 Space is highly prized in inner cities, and in London new basements several storeys deep are being excavated beneath existing homes.